Andrea-Agosta/my-next-trip-client/README.md

 After the `git clone` of the project cd in to project root folder.

-Rename the file `.env-example` into `.env` and update the file with your data.
 Rename the file `config-example.js` into `config.js` and update the file with your data.

 Run in a terminal